There is no way you can grow and manage a small business without understanding your KPIs, which are key performance indicators.

 Most Common Business KPIs

-But before I give them to you – I want to challenge you.
+But before we give them to you, we want to challenge you.

 First, think of your business from the lens of your customers.
 How exactly do they interact with your business?